Skip to main content

 Prerequisites

-This guide assumes a basic understanding of working on a Linux based operating system and have some experience with the terminal, specifically, these commands: npm, yarn.
+This guide also assumes a basic understanding of working on a Linux based operating system and have some experience with the terminal, specifically, these commands: npm, yarn.

 1. Create your Backstage App